pado-labs/awesome-izk/README.md

 2. cheap computation and memory cost
 3. avoid of trusted setup

-with the requirement of "more interactions" -- the prover and the verifier execute in multiple rounds of communications.
-The interaction is quite like the ones in MPC (secure multi-party computation), and in fact the cutting-edge iZK algorithms are built from MPC.
+With the requirement of "more interactions" -- the prover and the verifier execute in multiple rounds of communications.
+The interaction is quite like the ones in MPC (Secure Multi-Party Computation), and in fact the cutting-edge iZK algorithms are built from MPC.

 ```
               xxx